-Spark Infrastructure RE Limited ("Company") is the responsible entity of Spark Infrastructure Trust ("Trust").
+Spark Infrastructure RE Pty Limited ("Company") is the trustee of Spark Infrastructure Trust ("Trust").

-The Company and its subsidiaries are committed to conducting business honestly, with integrity, and in accordance with its values and standards of expected behaviour.
+The Company and its related entities are committed to conducting business honestly, with integrity, and in accordance with its values and standards of expected behaviour.

-This policy outlines how the Company, the Trust and their consolidated entities ("Spark" or the "Group") aims to:
+This policy outlines how the Company, Pika HoldCo Pty Ltd, Pika Bidco Pty Ltd, the Trust and their consolidated entities ("Spark" or the "Group") aims to: